Travel Guide to Mawsynram and Mawlyngbna - The Meghalaya Odyssey

 'Wettest place on Earth' hoarding -

-We saw this hoarding declaring Mawsynram as the ‘Wettest Place on Earth’ on our way to Mawlyngbna.
-Two green colored milk cans are kept in front of the board which possibly seem to collect the rain water that is then measured.
+We saw this hoarding declaring Mawsynram, Meghalaya as the ‘Wettest Place on Earth’ on our way to Mawlyngbna village.
+Two green-colored milk cans are kept in front of the board which possibly seem to collect the rainwater that is then measured.
 Unfortunately, it wasn’t raining while we were there; but just the idea of getting clicked with the board delighted us and we rushed to take selfies.
 It took our imaginations thirty years back when there were no paved roads to reach Mawsynram, no electricity or running water, which made the 7-8 month long monsoon an insufferable experience.
 Today, just the title of being the wettest place of Earth has given Mawsynram and its residents so much to rejoice for.

 Note: The hoarding, though lying on road, is difficult to spot.
 Ask your driver or any local for its exact location.